robobenklein/zinc/doc/dev/segment_interface.md

 }
 ```

+Note:
+> Only the items 1,2,3,4 are used from `_default_opts`.
+Further items are ignored.
+For other defaults, implement them in your segment setup or runtime functions.

 ## Optional: `segmint_fg(){}` and `segmint_bg(){}`

 If `$1` (fg) or `$2` (bg) are set as `CONDITIONAL` in the segment options, P10K will call these functions to get the desired foreground/background color settings.